SQL Goodies

 Like many things, getting more comfortable with SQL is all about actually doing things with the language.

-• This is a great low overhead way of playing around with a small set of data without the need to declare a set schema or insert rows.
+- This is a great low overhead way of playing around with a small set of data without the need to declare a set schema or

-• In Postgres, this can be accomplished using with
+rows. - In Postgres, this can be accomplished using

 -- postgres only, alas